uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ### Update the OS

-First we check for updates and install any
+Check for updates and install any
 ``` bash
 sudo apt update
 sudo apt upgrade